Data wrangling, grouping and aggregation#

 break

-We can see that the idx variable indeed contains the index value at position 0 (the first row) and the row variable contains all the data from that given row stored as a pandas Series.
-Notice, that when developing a for loop, you don’t always need to go through the entire loop if you just want to test things out.
-Using the break statement in Python terminates a loop whenever it is placed inside a loop.
-We used it here just to test check out the values on the first row.
-With a large data, you might not want to print out thousands of values to the screen!
+We can see that the idx variable indeed contains the index value 0 (the first row) and the row variable contains all the data from that row stored as a pandas Series.
+Also, notice that when developing a for loop you do not always need to iterate through the entire loop if you just want to test things out.
+Using the break statement in Python terminates a loop wherever it is placed inside the loop.
+In our case we used it to check out the values on the first row of the DataFrame.
+This saves time and allows us to test the code logic without printing thousands of values to the screen!

-Let’s now create an empty column TEMP_C for the Celsius temperatures and update the values in that column using the fahr_to_celsius() function that we defined earlier.
-For updating the value, we can use at which we already used earlier in this chapter.
-This time, we will use the itertuples() method which works in a similar manner, except it only return the row values without the index.
-When using itertuples() accessing the row values needs to be done a bit differently, because the row is not a Series, but a named tuple (hence the name).
-A tuple is like a list (but immutable, i.e. you cannot change it) and “named tuple” is a special kind of tuple object that adds the ability to access the values by name instead of position index.
-Hence, we will access the TEMP_F value by using row.TEMP_F (compare to how we accessed the value in the prevous code block):
+Next, let’s create an empty column TEMP_C for the Celsius temperatures and update the values in that column using the fahr_to_celsius() function that we defined earlier.
+For updating the value in the DataFrame, we can use the .at[] indexer that we used earlier in this chapter.
+This time, however, we will use the .itertuples() method to access the rows in the DataFrame.
+The .itertuples() method works similarly to .iterrows(), except it returns only the row values without the index.
+In addition, the returned values are not a pandas Series, but instead .itertuples() returns a named tuple data type.
+As a result, when using .itertuples() accessing the row values needs to be done a bit differently.
+Remember, a tuple is like a list but immutable and a “named tuple” is a special kind of tuple object that adds the ability to access the values by name instead of position index.
+Thus, we can access the TEMP_F value in a given row using row.TEMP_F (in contrast to how we accessed the value in the example above).
+We will not work with named tuples in the rest of the book, but more information can be found in the Python documentation for named tuples [2].

 # Create an empty column for the output values